xmzt/crpy/lexr/README.md

 ### Objects

-int, float, single and double quoted strings are same as in python.
+int, float, single and double quoted strings are same as in Python.

 **[...]**